-In this section we present some empirical evidence which motivates our model and disciplines the structural estimation.
+In this section, we summarize the empirical evidence which motivates our model and disciplines the structural estimation.
 In particular, we are interested in the relationship between institutional ownership, managerial compensation structure, and innovation.
 This information is used to discipline the same elasticities in our model through indirect inference.
-We combine information from USPTO Utility Patents Grant Data, Compustat North American Fundamentals, Execucomp, and Thomson-Reuters Institutional Holdings database to construct our sample.
-Detailed information regarding the datasets is relegated to Online Appendix A.15.
+For brevity, the details of the empirical analysis are relegated to Online Appendix B.